This vegan meatball stroganoff is healthy and savoury…a perfect dish for cold days.

 Cook finely chopped onions and mushrooms.
 In a separate pan, brown the meatballs.

-Add vegan sour cream (soft tofu blended with lemon juice, apple cider vinegar, and a bit of salt).
+Turn the heat down to medium-low.
+Add 2 tbsp of soy sauce and 1/2 cup of vegan sour cream.
+TO make your own vegan sour cream, use soft tofu blended with lemon juice, apple cider vinegar, and a bit of salt.

 Stroganoff Sauce, Version 2